wecassidy/de0-cv_pins/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
                         Output file.
 Will be clobbered if it exists.
 If absent, print to stdout or output specified by in_file.
+  -s, --strict, --no-strict
-  -s, --strict          Escalate warnings to errors
+                        Escalate warnings to errors -f, --force, --no-force
+                        Don't ask before overwriting existing files
 ```

 ## Input file
-The input file is an INI file with two sections, `mapping` (mandatory) and
+The input file is an INI file with two sections, `mapping` (mandatory)
-`options` (optional).
+and `options` (optional).
 See the [`configparser`
 docs](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure)
 for more information about the file format.